Ultimaker/Cura/docs/profiles/profiles.md

 * **Variant profile:** A profile containing some overrides that allow the user to select variants of the definition.
 As of this writing this is only used for the nozzles.
 * **Quality level:** A measure of quality where the user can select from, for instance "normal", "fast", "high".
 When selecting a quality level, Cura will select a matching quality profile for each extruder.
 * **Quality type:** Alternative name for *quality level*.
 This name is used in the code more often, but this documentation prefers the term "quality level".
+* **Inheritance function:** A function through which the `value` of a setting is calculated.
+This may depend on other settings.